20020675/Customer-Segmentation/README.md

 3)Model Building
 Implementing K means algorithm for segregating customers in different groups.

-#Visualisation of final output
+# Visualisation of final output
-The clustered data is visualised on a 3D plot
+The clustered data is visualised on a 3D plot.